 - Lafayette’s scorching, rapidfire first verse in “Guns and Ships.”
 It’s the most astonishing bit of actual rap in the book, one that I hope to memorize myself.

 - “Immigrants: We get the job done” from “Yorktown” should not have to be a political statement.
 And yet it is.
-This line garnered some of the biggest cheers of the show.
+This line garnered some of the biggest cheers of the showing I was at.

 - When we first meet Philip Hamilton in “Dear Theodosia,” Hamilton half-whispers “Philip, when you smile, I am undone, my son” in a way that makes me emotional every time.